rockocoop/ocpsanitytests/README.md

 Summary

-Project contains the following roles at present
+Project contains the following roles at present:

 create_project